hammadhaideer/winclip-reproduced/README.md

 ## About This Repository

 Anomaly Detection is my **core research specialization** at Xinjiang University.
-This repository is both a learning resource and a reflection of my active research — covering tabular, time-series, text, and visual anomaly detection.
+This repository is both a learning resource and a reflection of my active research, covering tabular, time-series, text, and visual anomaly detection.

-> "An anomaly is a data point that differs significantly from the majority — detecting it is a matter of safety, quality, and intelligence."
+> "An anomaly is a data point that differs significantly from the majority, detecting it is a matter of safety, quality, and intelligence."

 ## Repository Structure